sunborn23/prompt-router/README.md

 - `MODEL_VISION` – model ID for vision/multimodal prompts.
 - `PREFACE_ENABLED` – toggle to include or omit the routing prefaces.

+## Logging

+The router logs the detected category, the requested model, and the model reported in the response at the INFO level.

 ---

 ## Local CLI Test with AWS Bedrock